On the 8th May we held a charity 5 a side football knockout competition at Staples Vegetables near Boston, Lincolnshire.

 Congratulations to the Sherringham Branch of the CGA for being nominated the Chairman’s Branch of the Year!

-The 2018 minutes are just having a final review, meanwhile to download the 2017 CGA minutes click the link below:
+To download the 2018 CGA minutes click the link below:

 The NMOC Football Team looking resplendent in the CGA Football Kit!